habitry/habitry_source/Habitry.md

 Your first communication to the group about what is going to happen has a few purposes.
 The first is welcome your clients to the group.
 Since we are striving to build a sense of community, welcoming people is an obvious first step.
 JC Deen used “welcome” as the very first word in his subject line.
 Secondly, you’ll want to preview what Habitry is going to be like.
 Remember the less surprises, the lower the barriers to continue will be.
 I also take this opportunity to briefly (think tweet-length) answer the questions, “why habits” and “why only one at a time.”
 I also preview the checkin system and briefly say why checking in with each other is so important.
 Finally, make sure that you emphasize the importance of the “one-at-a-time” framework.

 Questions to answer in this communication:

-•	What’d I sign up for?
+- What’d I sign up for?
-•	What am I gonna get?
+- What am I gonna get?
-•	What am I expected to do?
+- What am I expected to do?
-•	Why should I do that?
+- Why should I do that?

 ######The Kick-Off
 Habitry is a series of structured interactions between clients, facilitated by a coach.
-The first of these interactions, whether via email, Facebook, forums, or in person, introduces the concept of Habit-Based Training through Icebreakers, stories, a little science, and a lot of getting to know one-another.
+These interactions, whether via the Habitry Platform, email, Facebook, forums, or in person, introduces the concept of Habit-Based Training through Icebreakers, stories, a little science, and a lot of getting to know one-another.
 Getting to know one another is key, because the real power of Habitry is in creating accountability, support and a culture of positive, permanent change.
 At its core, Habitry breaks down to four daily steps which you should cover in detail in this first communication:

 1. Start ridiculously small.
 2. Do it every day.